VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 the state of the system.
 Commands are imperatives, for example **MakeSeatReservation**.
-In this bounded context, commands originate from either the UI as a result of a user initiating a request, or from a workflow when the workflow is directing an aggregate to perform an action.
+In this bounded context, commands originate from either the UI as a result of a user initiating a request, or from a process manager when the process manager is directing an aggregate to perform an action.

 A single recipient processes a Command.
 A command bus